megacorvega/autopapermc/README.md

 ### Server Update

 We will be using `wget` to pull the most recent server version of PaperMC.
 For use in Windows, `wget` must be downloaded from [here](https://eternallybored.org/misc/wget/).
+Ensure that `wget` is added to your Windows path.

 Create this batch file for updating.
 I named mine `mc_server_dl.bat` but feel free to name it whatever you'd like.